-Here are 20 ready-to-cook kits that will help you achieve restaurant-worthy results in your own kitchen:
+Here are 23 DIY meal kits that will help you achieve restaurant-worthy results in your own kitchen:

 The food service company that has been supplying premium ingredients to Michelin-starred restaurants and hotels for over 70 years, has launched its first-ever DIY meal sets.
 These sets are specially curated by their corporate chefs, and feature Angliss’s signature range of top-quality beef, pork and fish.